-Dimensions within floor joists.
+Maximum dimensions of services within floor joists

-18.2.
+19.2.
 220mm Penetrations with SFS Stiffening Section

-Where a penetration up to 220mm is required to be inserted in either a 300mm or 350mm deep joist is required an SFS 300mm deep joist made from 1.9mm material with a 220mm diameter preformed hole can be used.
+Where a penetration up to 220mm is required to be inserted in either a 300mm or 350mm deep joist is required an SFS 300mm deep joist made from 1.9mm (BMT) material with a 220mm diameter preformed hole can be used.
 When used in a 300mm deep floor joist the stiffening part shall be 600mm long and be installed in its horizontal axis and shall replace 2 truss webs.
 For 350mm deep joists, the part shall be 350mm long and be installed in its vertical axis and replace a single truss web.